 Filing the amended answer served two purposes: 1) it helped streamline our defense of the case to contesting the extent of the injuries and damages plaintiff claims; and 2) it laid the foundation for filing the Motion for Partial Summary Judgment, which sought judgment on plaintiff’s negligent entrustment claim against the food transportation company on the grounds that these admissions precluded plaintiff from pressing this claim in tandem with her vicarious liability claim.
 The primary legal basis for the Motion was a relatively recent Indiana Supreme Court case, Sedam v.
 2JR Pizza Enters., LLC, 84 N.E.3d 1174 (Ind.
 2017).
 There, the court indicated that once an employer makes the necessary admissions to subject it to potential vicarious liability for an employee’s tortious conduct, the plaintiff is generally prohibited from simultaneously pursuing direct claims against the employer such as negligent hiring, retention, or entrustment.

 After a round of briefing in which plaintiff’s counsel marshalled a host of counter-arguments that Johnson & Bell addressed one-by-one, the trial court hosted a hearing on defense’s Motion on December 18, 2018.
-At this hearing the Motion was argued by Mr. McDonald.
 The court took the Motion under advisement at the hearing’s end but then entered a written order granting the Motion in favor of our clients the same day.